pineappletea/Penetration-Testing-Course/week-2/README.md

 Chose Toppo: 1 as the target machine, it was one of the ones recommended for beginners.

 Created virtualbox and installed the vdmk.
-Machine just shows its IP 192.168.56.103
+Machine just shows its IP 192.168.56.103 and a login.

 `msf6 > workspace -a toppo`